Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 * Platform changes
 * Changes in customer behaviour

-Adding another acquisition source creates optionality.

-But diversification only creates value if the new channel can eventually prove its commercial role.
+Adding another acquisition source creates optionality , but diversification only creates value if the new channel can eventually prove its commercial role.

 The goal was never: